shakes76/PatternFlow/recognition/4561024-improved-unet/README.md

 ![unet](images/improved_unet.png)

-The Improved UNet model has a similar contracting and expansive path structure as the standard model.
+It has a similar contracting and expansive path structure as the standard UNet model.

 Contracting path:
-- Context module: two 3x3x3 convolutions with a dropout layer in between
+- **Context module**: two 3x3x3 convolutions with a dropout layer in between
 - Downsampling: 3x3x3 convolutions with input stride 2

 Expansive path:
-- Upsampling module: UpSampling2D operation "that repeats the feature voxels twice in each spatial dimension" [1]
+- **Upsampling module**: UpSampling2D operation "that repeats the feature voxels twice in each spatial dimension" [1]
-- Localization module: 3x3x3 convolution followed by 1x1x1 that halves the number of features
+- **Localization module**: 3x3x3 convolution followed by 1x1x1 that halves the number of features
 - Deep supervision by using **segmentation layers** and combining them with elementwise summation

 Activation function is LeakyReLU.